ABCFabian/AWS-SAP-C02-Study-Guide/README.md

     * On-demand: reliable, predictable, won't be terminated
     * Reserved: cost savings (EMR will be used if available)
     * Spot instances: cheaper, can be terminated, less reliable
+  * Apache Parquet and Apache ORC provide features that store data efficiently by employing column-wise compression, different encoding, compression based on data type, and predicate pushdown.
+They are also splittable.
+Generally, better compression ratios or skipping blocks of data means reading fewer bytes from Amazon S3, leading to better query performance.
+You can convert your existing data to Parquet or ORC using Spark or Hive on Amazon EMR.
+  *

 ### Amazon Sagemaker:
   * Fully managed service for development/data science to build ML models